HeronKyaw/qr-code-component/README.md

 ## Acknowledgments

-No one help me complete this project.
+I did this project on my own.
 However, thanks to frontend mentor for letting us practise.
 Thanks a million.
 One of the best website for frontend developer.